becls/swish/README.md

 Swish follows the [semantic versioning](http://semver.org/) scheme, starting with 2.0.0 to avoid confusion with internal projects.

+Odd minor-version numbers are used for development.
+As such, we are extremely unlikely to use a patch number other than 0 during development.

+Even minor-version numbers are used for official tagged releases.

+The first commit after an official tagged release should increment either the minor-version or patch-version number so that the version number for an official tagged release corresponds to a unique commit hash.

 # Notes

 1. install the prerequisites (see Build System Requirements)